Biden to give extended interview to ABC News' George Stephanopoulos on Friday

 There has been private discussion among Biden's campaign about what it can do to counteract last Thursday's debate, where the raspy-voiced president gave some convoluted and incomplete answers.
 It has given rise to some questions about whether the 81-year-old president should continue his campaign.

+White House press secretary Karine Jean-Pierre also said Tuesday that Biden plans to hold a press conference during the NATO summit next week in Washington.

-There also had been frequent complaints from the Washington press corps that Biden has given relatively few interviews or news conferences as president.
+Throughout Biden's presidency, there had been frequent complaints from the Washington press corps that he has seldom made himself available for extended interviews or news conferences, occasions for the public to see him tested to think on his feet.

+Stephanopoulos works as “Good Morning America” and “This Week” host.
+He joined ABC News in 1997 after working for the Clinton administration in Washington.